 1. Using One Lamp – As Available Light Source

-Whichever you are shooting, the order of priority will be as follows: painting light directed at the subject, then fill light to remove shadows, then backlight as needed, and, finally, backlight lighting.
-If you only have one lamp and that is all the lighting available, you will have to use it relatively frontally.
+Whichever you are shooting, the order of priority will be as follows: painting light directed at the subject, then filling light to remove shadows, backlight as needed, and, finally, backlight lighting.
+If you only have one lamp and all the lighting available, you will have to use it relatively frontally.

-If you use only one source of harsh light, the result can be overly contrasting, and your subject will be disadvantageously isolated in a “pool” of light, surrounded by darkness, or cast a strong haunting shadow.
+Use only one source of harsh light.
+The result can be overly contrasting, and your subject will be disadvantageously isolated in a pool of light, surrounded by darkness, or cast a strong haunting shadow.

 Shooting with One Lamp in A Lit Environment